jnalanko/VOMM/README.md

 Building and rebuilding models
 ------------

-Program `build_model_optimized` builds a variable-order Markov chain from a file.
+The `build_model_optimized` executable builds a variable-order Markov chain from a file.
 Example:

 ```
 mkdir models